Met Office Yellow Warning for high winds on Monday

 Difficulties paying your Business Rates

-The Council has a legal duty to seek to recovery all outstanding debts.
+The Council has a legal duty to seek to recovery of all outstanding debts.
 Any failure to maximise the collection of Business Rates will potentially put Council services at risk.

-If you have problems paying your Business Rates at any stage, you should contact the Business Rates team:-
+If you have problems paying your Business Rates at any stage, you should contact the Business Rates team by email at business.rates@sefton.gov.uk or by telephoning 0151 934 4360 between 9.00 a.m. and 4.00 p.m.
+Monday, Tuesday, Thursday and Friday.

 We will check whether you are entitled to any of the business rates reliefs or exemptions that exist.
 These could reduce your bill and make it easier for you to meet your payments.
 We will also discuss your payment options and consider making an arrangement with you.

-You should make your payments by the due dates shown on your bill and it is important that payments are actually received by the Council by that date.
+You should make your payments by the due dates shown on your bill and it is important that payments are received by the Council by that date.

-If you miss an instalment, or pay less than the amount due you can expect the following action:
+If you miss an instalment, or pay less than the amount due, you can expect the following action:

 • Further non-payment will result in a final notice being used.
 This means that your right to pay by instalments is withdrawn and the full amount outstanding on the notice must be paid within 7 days.
-If the overdue amount is not paid we will send you a Court summons.
+If the overdue amount is not paid, we will send you a Court summons.

-If you are sent a summons you will also have to pay additional summons costs.
-However we will take no further action if the outstanding charge and costs are paid before the hearing.
+If you are sent a summons, you will also have to pay additional summons costs.
+However, we will take no further action if the outstanding charge and costs are paid before the hearing.

 • Referring your account to an enforcement agency